 Distance from Downtown Columbus: 59 miles

 This is one of the newest caves to explore in the Hocking Hills.
-Both the Hemlock Bridge Trail and Whispering Cave Trail opened in early May and have had visitors excited to venture out and leave no stone unturned.
+Both the Hemlock Bridge Trail and Whispering Cave Trail offer visitors an exciting way to venture out and leave no stone unturned.
 But, stay on the trail people.
 It’s dangerous to go off the beaten path.

 Ash Cave just might be the coolest part of Hocking Hills State Park, move over Old Man!
 This rock feature is roughly a quarter of a mile long.
 The overhang is made from the same blackhand sandstone that is found throughout the park.
 The breathtaking sight will leave you speachless when you try to caption your Instagram picture.